trevtech84/trvr-ea/README.md

      ```
      terraform plan
      ```
-* Now apply the Terraform execution plan
+* To apply the Terraform execution plan
      ```
      terraform apply
      ```